ArtieBots/Artie/docs/contributing/artie-tool-contributions.md

 1. The `cmd` argument is run in whichever submodule was chosen.
 1. Depending on what submodule is chosen, the `cmd` argument does different things, and for most of the submodules, this is easy to follow.
-   For the more comlicated submodules (the ones that use tasks), the general flow continues with the next step.
+   For the more complicated submodules (the ones that use tasks), the general flow continues with the next step.
 1. Artie Tool determines which task or class of tasks is chosen by the user, then calls `run.run_tasks()` to run the tasks.